 ETSI (European Telecommunications Standards Institute) is a standardization organization in the telecommunications industry (equipment makers and network operators) in Europe.
 In TC (Technical Committee) ITS, standards, specifications and other deliverables to support the development and implementation of ITS Service provision across the network have been developed.
 The scope includes communication media, and associated physical layer, transport layer, network layer, security, lawful intercept and the provision of generic web services.

 The W3C (World Wide Web Consortium) is the main international standards organization for the World Wide Web.
 In 2013, it has established the Automotive and Web Platform Business Group and prepared a draft of Vehicle Information Access and Vehicle Data Spec.
 Currently these topics are in discussion to standardize in the Automotive Working Group.
-Respond to the growing needs of web services for a connected car, the W3C focuses on interfaces for application vendors to accsess vehicle data using a standard and secure method.
+Responding to the growing needs of web services for a connected car, the W3C focuses on interfaces for application vendors to accsess vehicle data using a standard and secure method.

 In reference to V2V/V2I commnication technologies which support M2M services in vehicular domain, DSRC (Dedicated Short Range Communications) has been discussed in ITU-R (International Telecommunication Union Radiocommunications Sector) and IEEE (The Institute of Electrical and Electronics Engineers).
 Moreover cellular communication for vehicular domain is also discussed in 3GPP (Third Generation Partnership Project).
 These wireless communication technologies are expected to resolve some problems such as cost, coverage, latency and power consumption., while an unified communication standard is expected to accelerate the growth of M2M services in business.